 They come in two general forms:

 - Optical drum ceilometers use triangulation to determine cloud height from a spot of light projected onto the base of clouds.
 These tend to consist of a rotating projector, detector, and recorder.

 - Laser ceilometers consist of a vertically aligned laser and lidar receiver within the same location.
 The time taken for the reflected light to return the lidar receiver enables the device to determine cloud cover height.
-This technology can also be prone to false positives because it can be affected by any form or particulate matter in the air (dust, rain, smoke etc).
+This technology can also be prone to false positives because it can be affected by any form of particulate matter in the air (dust, rain, smoke, etc).

 Ceilometers have also been shown to be fatal to birds as they get disoriented by the light beams emitted from them.

 In the worst recorded ceilometer, non-laser light beam incident, approximately 50,000 birds from 53 different species died at Warner Robins Air Force Base in the United States during one night in 1954.

 13. Stevenson screen's make weather forecasting more accurate

 Although not technically a weather forecasting instrument, per se, the Stevenson Screen is vital nonetheless.
 Also known as an instrument screen, the Stevenson screen forms the basic enclosure around meteorological instruments the world over.

 The main purpose of this innovation is to protect instruments from precipitation and direct heat radiation from the sun whilst allowing ambient air to circulate through to the instrumentation inside.

 This is important as its absence would otherwise skew the results of any instrumentation at the weather station dependent on exposure rather than actual local weather patterns.